Top Related Projects

 Quick Overview

 Prettier is an opinionated code formatter that supports multiple programming languages.
-It automatically formats code to ensure consistent style, removing the need for manual formatting and reducing debates about code style within development teams.
+It automatically formats code to ensure consistent style, removing the need for manual formatting and reducing debates about code style in development teams.

 Pros

-• Supports a wide range of programming languages and file formats
+- Supports a wide range of programming languages and file formats

 Cons

-• Limited customization options compared to some other formatters
+- Limited customization options compared to some other formatters

-• Can occasionally produce unexpected formatting results
+- Can sometimes produce unexpected formatting results

 Code Examples